amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/04-tlspc-certificate-automation/README.md

 </p>

 Any red banners which appear in the AWS Console during these steps (shown above) are typically caused by policy restrictions in the AWS Account.
-These "soft" errors will not prohibit you from clicking the "Submit" button and can be safely **IGNORED**.
+It is possible these are "soft" errors, in which case these will not prohibit you from clicking the "Submit" button and can be safely **IGNORED**.

 ## Creating your Certificate Stack